Pembina Pipeline Corporation (PBA) Shares Plummet Below 1-Year High - News Heater

 PBA’s Market Performance

-The stock of Pembina Pipeline Corporation (PBA) has seen a 3.32% increase in the past week, with a 1.44% rise in the past month, and a 0.65% gain in the past quarter.
-The volatility ratio for the week is 1.31%, and the volatility levels for the past 30 days are at 1.53% for PBA.
-The simple moving average for the last 20 days is 1.16% for PBA stock, with a simple moving average of -5.02% for the last 200 days.
+The stock of Pembina Pipeline Corporation (PBA) has seen a -1.39% decrease in the past week, with a -1.84% drop in the past month, and a -5.05% fall in the past quarter.
+The volatility ratio for the week is 1.37%, and the volatility levels for the past 30 days are at 1.51% for PBA.
+The simple moving average for the past 20 days is -0.93% for PBA’s stock, with a -6.65% simple moving average for the past 200 days.

-Volatility was left at 1.53%, however, over the last 30 days, the volatility rate increased by 1.31%, as shares surge +1.87% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +0.39% upper at present.
+Volatility was left at 1.51%, however, over the last 30 days, the volatility rate increased by 1.37%, as shares sank -1.13% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.59% lower at present.

-During the last 5 trading sessions, PBA rose by +3.32%, which changed the moving average for the period of 200-days by -11.35% in comparison to the 20-day moving average, which settled at $30.75.
-In addition, Pembina Pipeline Corporation saw -8.45% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PBA fell by -1.39%, which changed the moving average for the period of 200-days by -13.70% in comparison to the 20-day moving average, which settled at $30.76.
+In addition, Pembina Pipeline Corporation saw -10.19% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for PBA